Sumcheck-based delegation of quantum computing to rational server: Sumcheck-based rational delegated quantum computing

-The following theorem also holds: \begin{theorem} All parameters $\epsilon$, $t$, and $\delta$ are set as with Theorem~\ref{sparseapp}.
-Let $\mathcal{Q}\equiv\{q_z\}_{z\in\{0,1\}^n}$ be the output probability distribution of an $\epsilon$-approximately $t$-sparse polynomial-time quantum circuit.
-Using the $\lfloor2t/\epsilon\rfloor$-sparse vector $\{\eta_z\}_{z\in\{0,1\}^n}$ obtained in Theorem~\ref{sparseapp}, it is possible to efficiently classically compute an $\lfloor2t/\epsilon\rfloor$-sparse probability distribution $\mathcal{P}\equiv\{p_z\}_{z\in\{0,1\}^n}$ that satisfies $\sum_{z\in\{0,1\}^n}|q_z-p_z|\le 12\epsilon$ with probability at least $1-\delta$. \end{theorem} The combination of Theorems~\ref{sparseapp} and \ref{sparsesamp} is the same as Theorem 11 in Ref.~\cite{SN13} except that a different type of the list is used.
+The following theorem also holds: \begin{theorem} Parameters $\epsilon$, $t$, and $\delta$ are set as in Theorem~\ref{sparseapp}.
+Let $\mathcal{Q}\equiv\{q_z\}_{z\in\{0,1\}^n}$ be the output probability distribution of an $\epsilon$-approximately $t$-sparse polynomial-time quantum circuit with $n$ input qubits.
+Using the $\lfloor2t/\epsilon\rfloor$-sparse vector $\{\eta_z\}_{z\in\{0,1\}^n}$ obtained in Theorem~\ref{sparseapp}, it is possible to efficiently classically compute an $\lfloor2t/\epsilon\rfloor$-sparse probability distribution $\mathcal{P}\equiv\{p_z\}_{z\in\{0,1\}^n}$ that satisfies {\red } with probability of at least $1-\delta$. \end{theorem} The combination of Theorems~\ref{sparseapp} and \ref{sparsesamp} is the same as Theorem 11 in Ref.~\cite{SN13} except for the type of list used.
 The proofs of Theorems~\ref{sparseapp} and \ref{sparsesamp} are essentially the same as the proof of Theorem 11 in Ref.~\cite{SN13}.
 For the completeness of this paper, we give them in Appendices D and E.

 From Appendix D, it is known that $\eta_z=0$ for all $z\notin\mathcal{L}$.
-Therefore, from Theorem~\ref{sparsesamp}, if $\{\eta_z\}_{z\in\mathcal{L}}$ is given, the approximate sampling from an output probability distribution of an $\epsilon$-approximately $t$-sparse polynomial-size quantum circuit can be performed in classical polynomial time using the method in Appendix A. Note that although the sampling method in Appendix A is tailored for a probability distribution $\{q_z\}_{z\in\{0,1\}^k}$ on $k=O(\log{n})$ bit strings, it works even if $\{q_z\}_{z\in\{0,1\}^k}$ is replaced with the {\red polynomially} sparse probability distribution $\{\eta_z\}_{z\in\{0,1\}^n}$.
+Therefore, from Theorem~\ref{sparsesamp}, if $\{\eta_z\}_{z\in\mathcal{L}}$ is given, the approximate sampling from an output probability distribution of an $\epsilon$-approximately $t$-sparse polynomial-size quantum circuit can be performed in classical polynomial time using the method in Appendix A. Note that although the sampling method in Appendix A is tailored for a probability distribution $\{q_z\}_{z\in\{0,1\}^k}$ on $k=O(\log{n})$ bit strings, it works even if $\{q_z\}_{z\in\{0,1\}^k}$ is replaced with the polynomially sparse probability distribution $\{\eta_z\}_{z\in\{0,1\}^n}$.

 The efficient classical simulatability of approximately sparse quantum circuits was explored in Ref.~\cite{SN13}.
 However, their classical-simulation algorithm requires some additional constraints for quantum circuits.
 In general, approximately sparse quantum circuits are not known to be efficiently classically simulatable.